3.1 Activity Summary

 3.2 Rule Configuration

-The ActiveNav Cloud platform includes Feature Extraction rules and a Scoring model that are designed to focus on common types of sensitive personal and financial data that indicate areas of risk in your repositories.
+The ActiveNav Cloud platform is pre-configured with the basic Feature Extraction rules and Scoring model that are designed to focus on common types of sensitive, personal, and financial data that indicate areas of risk in your repositories.

-If you have specific requirements for data elements that need to match then you may wish to extend the default Feature Extraction and Scoring configuration.
-The creation of new Feature Extraction rules is covered in separate documentation.
+If you have specific requirements for data elements to be discovered, then you can extend the default Feature Extraction and Scoring configuration.
+Consult ActiveNav Support team for further instruction.

 If you do plan to develop your own rules, you have a choice of doing so before you begin the Discovery process or to start Discovery in parallel to the customization of rules.
-If you choose the parallel path then you will be able to re-process data at a later date to apply updated rules.
+If you choose the parallel path, then you will be able to re-process data later to apply the updated rules.

 3.3 Select Location

-When you are ready to proceed with Discovery the first step is to choose the location you will configure.
-If this is the very first “real” Data Source then you should aim to select one of your smaller locations to be able to complete the step in a reasonable amount of time.
+When you are ready to proceed with Discovery, the first step is to choose the location to discover.
+If this is the very first “real” Data Source, then you should aim to select one of your smaller locations to be able to complete the step in a reasonable amount of time.

 3.4 Configure Data Source